Light

 4. 4

-Once conditions are corrected, expect new leaves to emerge at full color.
-Pale existing leaves may not dramatically recover — they can be trimmed if their appearance is problematic.
+Once the underlying condition is corrected, expect new leaves to emerge at full color while the existing pale leaves may never fully recover their original depth of green.
+They can be trimmed off later if their appearance bothers you, but there's no urgency to remove them while the plant is recovering.

 Prevention

-• Maintain bright indirect light year-round — deep green color depends on it
+• Maintain bright indirect light year-round — deep green color in Schefflera depends on it more directly than on any single nutrient

-• Feed monthly during the growing season — a Schefflera's large multi-trunk canopy has substantial leaf area to support, and nitrogen shortfalls tend to show first as an overall paling rather than isolated spots
+• Feed monthly during the growing season; a Schefflera's large multi-trunk canopy carries substantial leaf mass to support, and nitrogen shortfalls tend to show first as an overall paling rather than as isolated spots

-• Replace or refresh potting soil every 2–3 years to prevent slow nutrient depletion
+• Replace or refresh potting soil every 2 to 3 years to prevent slow nutrient depletion from ever reaching a visible stage

 Quick Summary